Jury deliberations to continue Friday after closing arguments for UT murder trial in Austin

 "Mick did not commit this crime," defense said.
 "Look at the evidence.
 And you'll see all the pieces, all that circumstantial evidence come together.
 But at the time of the murder, the computer is being used."

-"Was Mr. Boone found with the dead girl’s property?” the prosecution said.
+"Was Mr. Boone found with the dead girl’s property?” the prosecution rebutted.

 Criner took the stand Wednesday to testify, catching some people off guard.
 During testimony, he smiled often and sometimes laughed.